P2R4/Portfolio-project/README.md

 4. opened respo in cursor
 ## issues
-1.Trouble logging into extensions resolved by resting password
+1.Trouble logging into extensions resolved by learnning step by step process through tutorials
 ## learning
-1. learned how touse cursor and github repository
+1. learned how to use cursor and github repository